GinvLab/EikonalSolvers.jl/docs/src/index.md

 ```math
 S = \dfrac{1}{2} \sum_i \dfrac{\left( \mathbf{\tau}_i^{\rm{calc}}(\mathbf{v})-\mathbf{\tau}_i^{\rm{obs}} \right)^2}{\sigma_i^2} \, .
 ```
-The gradient of the above functional with respect to the velocity model ``\dfrac{\partial S}{\partial \mathbf{v}}`` can be calculated efficiently using the _adjoint_ state method (e.g., [^LeungQian2006]).
+The gradient of the above functional with respect to the velocity model ``\dfrac{d S}{d \mathbf{v}}`` can be calculated efficiently using the _adjoint_ state method (e.g., [^LeungQian2006], [^TreisterHaber2016]]).

-Gradient computations performed in this code using the __discrete adjoint state method__ , which takes into account the non-linearity of the forward problem - _no_ linearisation of the forward model and _no_ rays are employed.
+In this package we employ the __discrete adjoint state method__ to compute both gradients with respect to velocity and source location [^Zuninoetal2024], which takes into account the non-linearity of the forward problem - i.e., _no_ linearisation of the forward model and _no_ rays are employed.
 The computational cost is almost independent of the number of receivers and, because of the discretization, the result is a "diffuse" sensitivity around the theoretical rays (see an example in the following).

 ## Exported functions / API